 A shortcut is a formally defined single property that represents a deduction or join of a data path in the CRM.
 The scope notes of all properties characterized as shortcuts describe in words the equivalent deduction.
 Shortcuts are introduced for the cases where common documentation practice refers only to the deduction rather than to the fully developed path.
 For example, museums often only record the dimension of an object without documenting the Measurement that observed it.
-The CRM allows shortcuts as cases of less detailed knowledge, while preserving in its schema the relationship to the full information.
+The CRM declares shortcuts explicitly as single properties in order to allow the user to describe cases in which he has less detailed knowledge than the full data path would need to be described.
+For each shortcut, the CRM contains in its schema the properties of the full data path explaining the shortcut.